Cliff Watson: Cronulla-Sutherland Sharks

 After making his way to the New South Wales Rugby League competition with the Cronulla-Sutherland Sharks, the now international veteran immediately assumed the role of leader in a young and inexperienced forward pack.

 Slowly but surely his lead by example attitude and influence took effect.
 After success had passed the Sharks by for the 1971 and 1972 seasons, hard work paid off in 1973 with the team making their maiden Grand Final appearance.
 Watson toiled long and hard throughout the length of the match but premiership success was to elude him at the Sharks.

 At the beginning of the 1974 competition, Watson did not come to terms with the financially struggling club and decided to play in the lower grades, seeing out the remainder of his career with Wollongong Souths in the Illawarra competition.
+In 1974, Watson was selected to play for and captain Illawarra Firsts in their game against the touring Great Britain Lions.
+The Illawarra side was coached by Australian rugby league legend and future (2018) rugby league Immortal Norm Provan.
+Played in front of over 8,000 fans at the Wollongong Showground, Illawarra pushed the Great Britain side, eventually only going down by the score of 22–26.

 In 1979, he returned to Sydney to coach the North Sydney Bears reserve grade team.